rhevorn/shape/docs/BENCHMARKS.md

 Results vary by CPU, Go release, and toolchain settings.
 Future comparisons should use the same environment and report statistically significant changes;
 the project will not distort APIs to optimize synthetic benchmarks.

+## Regression policy

+Strict string validation, integer bounds, and generic named-number parsing are stable hot paths and should remain at zero allocations per operation.
+Latency is tracked against repeated same-machine samples, but no absolute `ns/op` threshold is enforced across CPUs or Go releases.
+Collection and object allocation counts remain observational until the v1 implementation settles.

+The strict primitive entry paths perform direct type assertions.
+Reflection is not used by `String`, `Int`, `Int64`, `Float64`, or `Bool`; generic numbers use reflection only after the strict `N` assertion fails, at JSON/coercion adapter boundaries needed to construct named numeric values.